Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Bast Shoes (Lapti)

-Bast Shoes (Lapti), integral to traditional Russian peasant attire, epitomize the resourcefulness and resilience of rural life.
+Bast Shoes (Lapti), integral to Vintage Russian clothing, epitomize the resourcefulness and resilience of rural life.
 Crafted from woven birch bark or bast fibers, these shoes embody simplicity and practicality, ensuring durability in rugged environments.

 Bast Shoes (Lapti) offer functionality and durability for both men and women during agricultural labor or outdoor tasks.
 Their woven design ensures flexibility and breathability, while a simple slip-on style with natural material straps or laces provides a secure fit.